momenhassib/Netflix-Data-Analysis-Dashboard/README.md

 ## Overview
 This project analyzes the Netflix dataset using MySQL and Power BI to uncover content trends and business insights through interactive dashboards.
-## Overview
-This project analyzes the Netflix dataset using MySQL and Power BI to uncover content trends and business insights through interactive dashboards.

 ## Tools & Technologies
 - Power BI